realtmxi/realtmxi/README.md

 - Hi, I’m Murphy Tian.
 - I’m currently learning Computer Science Specialist in University of Toronto.
 - My degree provided me with great chances to learn about various aspects of Computer Science.
-- I'm looking forward to any new opportunities in Software Engineering, Machine learning, Computer Vision/Computer Graphics, Natural Language Processing, Theoretical Computer Science, and Principles of Programming Languages...
+- I'm looking forward to any new opportunities in Machine learning,Natural Language Processing, Reinforcement Learning...
 - How to reach me: murphy.tian@mail.utoronto.ca

 # Skills